melgoharyme/CoursesAppMaui/README.md

 - **Feature Requests**: Share any ideas for new features or enhancements.
 - **Translations**: Help make LearnPro more accessible by contributing translations.

-## ⌨ Code Style Guidelines

-Please follow these guidelines to maintain code consistency:

-- Use **camelCase** for variables and function parameters.
-- Use **PascalCase** for classes, functions, and properties.
-- Add **comments** for complex or unclear code.
-- Avoid code duplication; create reusable functions.
-- Always use **brackets** for loops, conditionals, and control structures.
-- Place **return statements** on a new line.
-- Use **single-line namespaces** where possible (remove brackets and add a semicolon).
-- Limit **nesting** to no more than 3 levels.

 ## 🚀 Running Locally